+Smart Certificate LANCOM sets a milestone in the area of security.
 LANCOM sets a milestone in the area of security.

-Maximum security with VPN access: You will quickly benefit from the feature now integrated into LANCOM devices for the convenient creation of digital certificates-free of the need for an external certificate authority!
+SMART CERTIFICATE Maximum security with VPN access: You will quickly benefit from the feature now integrated into LANCOM devices for the convenient creation of digital certificates-free of the need for an external certificate authority!
 Set up your VPN connections with self-created certificates for secure encryption.
-This maximum-security feature is included with all LANCOM central-site VPN gateways, WLAN controllers, and with all LANCOM routers upgraded with the LANCOM VPN 25 option.

-High availability clustering

-Grouping and centralized management of multiple WLAN controllers and central-site VPN gateways

-You can collect multiple WLAN controllers or central-site VPN gateways into a high-availability cluster.
+This maximum-security feature is included with all LANCOM central-site VPN gateways, WLAN controllers, and with all current LANCOM routers upgraded with the LANCOM VPN 25 option.
+High availability clustering HIGH AVAILABILITY CLUSTERING Grouping and centralized management of multiple WLAN controllers and central-site VPN gateways You can collect multiple WLAN controllers or central-site VPN gateways into a high-availability cluster.
 The LANCOM High Availability Clustering options combine multiple devices into a cluster.
 There are many benefits resulting from this, including the central management and the convenient configuration synchronization (Config Sync) of all devices in the cluster.
 You profit hugely when setting up intelligent backup scenarios, because only one WLAN controller or central-site VPN gateway in the cluster needs to be configured-a massive time-saving for the administrator.
 What's more, high-availability clustering enables automatic load balancing and the issue of cluster certificates.

-More than 100 further features

-More security, more management, more virtualization.

-There are many new ways for you to benefit from further professionalizing your network management.
+More than 100 further features More security, more management, more virtualization.
+100+ FEATURES There are many new ways for you to benefit from further professionalizing your network management.
 As of LCOS 9.10, you can encrypt your configuration, flexibly interconnect remote networks via a GRE tunnel, also called the "virtual Ethernet cable", you can grant the WLAN users the same bandwidth on a per-SSID basis, and you can install high-performance point-to-point links via Gigabit Wireless with up to 1.3 Gbps.
+Further features